 One of the key paradigms in the work that we do is eliminating waste in an organization.
 Speeding up feedback loops and employing crisp communication both inside individual teams and externally are absolutely essential on the path to achieve effective collaboration.

-BDD stands for Behavior Driven Development.
-It’s an approach used in software delivery to promote effective communication during sprint planning sessions.
+Behavior Driven Development (BDD) is an approach used in software delivery to promote effective communication during sprint planning sessions.
 The idea is to describe software functionality from the end user perspective and make it a starting point for feature development.
 It’s noteworthy that Cucumber is the most commonly used tool for using BDD in test automation.

 A user story consists of one or more scenarios that describe the behavior of the feature along with other details.
-These user stories essentially provide us with acceptance criteria and requirements for feature implementations.
+These user stories essentially provide acceptance criteria and requirements for feature implementations.

 The key point here is to have the whole team actively participating in story generation in order to achieve common understanding for each feature that is getting developed.
 If this is not how the team operates and requirements are simply dropped on the developers’ shoulders, it is extremely common to see the situation where the vision for the feature is greatly different between developers, testers, product owners, and business units.

-Often, some members would be too shy to participate, some would use or try to use the gained authority to further fulfill their egos.
+Often, some members would be too shy to participate; others would use or try to use the gained authority to further fulfill their egos.
 Be aware of this.

 Storytelling sessions spark arguments and discussions around the user interface and feature functionality between team members.
 During these sometimes heated sessions, members of the team discover gray areas in the requirements that needs to be further clarified by the business.